 How will you become a millionaire?
 What ways do you know of others becoming millionaires?

-We are a BIPOC, single mother family of 5 working towards FIRE (Financial Independence Retire Early).
+We are a blended culturally and linguistically diverse family of 7 working towards FIRE (Financial Independence Retire Early).
 Sharing what we do plus our challenge to double our money from $2 to $1,000,000.

 Get The Latest Finance TipsAmazing Finance Tips

 The basis of our blog and one of our challenges is exactly this.
 Starting with $1 if you double it 20 times you’ll have over $1,000,000!

 Our Latest ArticlesCheck out the latest content on the blog